-The nil settlement rate for the past three years has averaged 10%, for the past four years has averaged 8% and for the past five years has averaged 8%.
+The nil settlement rate for the past three years has averaged 3%, for the past four years has averaged 4% and for the past five years has averaged 8%.

-We have selected 8% as our nil settlement rate assumption, a reduction from our previous valuation assumption of 10%.
+We have selected 7% as our nil settlement rate assumption a reduction from the previous valuation assumption of 8%.